Skip to Content

 And parents will love Willow Stream Spa!

-This is one of the best places to stay in Maui for families looking for a bit of luxury!
+This is one of the best places for families looking for a bit of luxury to stay in Maui!

 THE GRAND WAILEA

-This is another kid-friendly resort on Maui.
-While they have Camp Grande (for kids 5-12,) they also have an area just for teens.
+This is another kid-friendly resort in Maui.
+While they have Camp Grande (for kids 5-12), they also have an area just for teens.

-They have lots of cultural programs, ocean activities, and an on-site luau.
-And kids ages 5 and under can enjoy FREE breakfast.
+They have many cultural programs, ocean activities, and an on-site luau.
+Kids ages 5 and under can enjoy FREE breakfast.

 The pool area is insane!
 Wailea Canyon includes four jungle pools, five intertwining slides, a whitewater rapids slide, a Tarzan pool with rope swing, a sand beach, six waterfalls, caves, three Jacuzzis, an infant pool, the world’s first water elevator, and a swim-up bar.
 And they just opened their new Lava Tube Slide in their pool area.